-Class action procedures for multiple claims brought by a number of plaintiffs do not exist in Greece, but there are provisions regarding collective actions as analysed herein (see e.g. questions 3.4 and 4.4).
-4.4 Can claims be brought by a representative body on behalf of a number of claimants e.g. by a consumer association?
+Class action procedures for multiple claims brought by a number of plaintiffs do not exist in Greece, but there are provisions regarding collective actions as analysed herein (see, e.g., questions 3.4 and 4.4).

+4.4 Can claims be brought by a representative body on behalf of a number of claimants e.g. by a consumer

-Consumer associations meeting the prerequisites specified in the Consumers' Law may file collective lawsuits for the protection either of the general consumers' interests or the interests of specific (at least 30) consumers (article 10, paras 16 ff.).
+Consumer associations meeting the prerequisites specified in the Consumers' Law may file collective lawsuits for the protection either of the general consumers' interests or the interests of specific (at least 30) consumers.
+Chambers may also file collective lawsuits; however, only claiming moral harm compensation (article 10, paras 16 ff; see question 6.1 below).
 A collective lawsuit is distinguished from a common one, where several claimants connected to each other by a specific object of the trial are represented before the court by one or more of their co-claimants.
-Collective lawsuits may only be generally filed by registered consumers' associations or by chambers, which however may claim only moral harm.
+Generally, collective lawsuits may only be filed by registered consumers' associations or by chambers, which may claim only moral harm.